 It seems simple and even gimmicky, but CrystalDry uses volcanic elements called Zeolite packed in the bottom of the dishwasher.

 Zeolite absorbs moisture and emits heat.
-And It works.
-We tested it even on a 20 wash dry cycle in Thermador (Thermador is the same dishwasher as the Bosch).
+And it works.
+We tested it even on a 20-minute wash and dry cycle in Thermador (Thermador is the same dishwasher as the Bosch).

 CrystalDry will dry even plastics or other less dense utensils or plates.